kevinw/pyflakes-vim/README.rst

 unused imports.

 pyflakes-vim uses the output from PyFlakes to highlight errors in your code.
-To locate errors quickly, use quickfix_ commands:
+To locate errors quickly, use quickfix_ commands like :cc.

 Make sure to check vim.org_ for the latest updates.